List of programs broadcast by Disney Channel (Germany)

 The List of programs broadcast by Disney Channel (Germany) lists various series and shows that are broadcast, have been broadcast or are about to be broadcast by Disney Channel in Germany.
-The program in daytime (from 5:30 am to 8:14 pm) is aimed primarily at toddlers and children, while the program in prime time (from 8:15 pm to 5:29 am) is aimed at teenagers and adults.
+The programs in daytime (from 5:30 am to 7:19 pm) is aimed primarily at preschoolers, big kids, and tweens, while the programs in prime time (from 7:20 pm to 5:29 am) is aimed at teenagers and adults.
 Teleshopping programs are not included in this list.
 The entire TV program is broadcast in German.
 For this purpose, foreign-language series and shows receive a German dubbing.